 2. The need for soy is also reduced by eating BSF larvae, because the larvae consist of many proteins.

-Two years later, there is Avingstan BV, a company based in the FoodValley of the Netherlands: egg-farming farm for large-scale consumers, in the business-to-business sector.
-Breeding takes place in our own hatchery and fattening.
+Two years later, there is Avingstan BV, a company based in the FoodValley of the Netherlands: an BSF-egg-breeding company.
+Breeding takes place in the Poultry Expertise Centre in Barneveld.
+We are situated in the Poultry Innovation Lab.

 The most important European rules in the field of food, animal by-products and fertilizers can be found here.